 Jatoba, known for its strength and visually striking colours, is a popular choice in the exotic range of engineered wood floors.
 Its deep, reddish hue lends an unusual yet impressive aesthetic.

-Maple is a flooring with a lighter tone a pale timber with soft figuring and graining which creates a light, bright, airy appearance.
-It is one of the hardest woods that you can find, and it is exceptionally durable.
-If you are looking for a light but warm floor, Maple is the perfect choice as it suits most styles and room types.
+Maple, a pale timber with soft figuring and graining, creates a light, airy ambience.
+It's one of the hardest woods available, making it exceptionally durable.
+If you're seeking a light but warm floor, Maple suits most styles and room types.

-Also known as Australian Eucalyptus, Jarrah varies from pinkish tones through to deep mahogany.
-With a smooth surface and a straight grain, it will change colour and become a reddish brown or purple the older it gets.
+Also known as Australian Eucalyptus, Jarrah varies from pinkish tones to deep mahogany.
+It features a smooth surface, straight grain, and undergoes a colour change over time, transitioning to reddish-brown or purple hues.